How to prepare & store infant cereal

 - Feed infant cereal using a spoon, never from a bottle, unless instructed by your pediatrician.

 - Store cereal in a cool, dry place and use within 30 days after opening.

-The first solid food typically introduced to babies at this stage is infant rice cereal, because it’s easy to digest and an excellent source of Iron.
+The first solid food typically introduced to babies at this stage is infant single-grain cereal, because it’s easy to digest and an excellent source of Iron.

 Preparing infant cereal

 To begin, mix about 1 tablespoon of infant cereal with 4-5 tbsp. of breastmilk or infant formula.
 Using breastmilk or formula that your baby is used to will help with a new flavor introduction.
 Your baby’s first bite of “solids” should be runny—closer to a milk consistency.
 If she’s okay with that texture, try gradually reducing breastmilk or formula to make the cereal thicker.